sasunih/Spatial_Converter/README.md

 Anndata_to_csv(adata, export_dir)
 ```
 **Arguments:**
-- *adata:* Anndata object in workspace
+- *adata:* AnnData object in workspace
 - *export_dir:* String.
 Directory for csv files to be written to

 **Returns:**